U-Gotta-Have-Faith/time_series/README.md

 - Calorie burning increased as the week progressed
 - No surprise, as the active minutes increased and sedentary minutes decreased, calories increased
 - Calories burned, steps and activity increased over time.
 Our hypothesis is that the user was motivated in some fashion to become more active
+An analysis of missing values indicated that the primary ones that could be recovered without extraordinary means were steps and distance.

+## Imputing missing values
+- We ran 4 different methods to impute missing values for steps and distance: rolling median, rolling mean, expanding steps and exponentially weighted moving average (EWMA).
+Every available method except Prophet.
+- All methods returned roughly the same answer (see graph).
+We arbitrarily chose the rolling median method to impute the missing values

+## Calculating height of person X
+- We calculated the stride by calculating the ratio of distance to steps
+- Using the average stride we were able to calculate a rough estimate of height = 68 inches.
+- Comparing the average height of men and women in the US, we established that likelihood person X is male is greater than the likelihood person X is female.